 Do I need to tell my insurer if I take my car to university?

 To give you the simple answer, yes!
 Your insurance policy should always be registered to the address you are spending most of your time at.
 If you are commuting to university but still living at home, then your home address is still OK.
 If you are living in student accommodation and take your car with you, your student address needs to be on your policy.
 You will need to call your insurer to change an existing policy and may incur a mid-term amendment fee and your premium may increase depending on the area you are moving too.
 If you make a claim but fail to mention your change of address then your claim could be invalidated.

 Make sure you are also honest about being the main driver on your policy.
 Don’t try to cut costs by asking a parent or sibling to claim they are the main driver, this is illegal and is called fronting.
-If you want to find ways new drivers can potentially make their insurance premiums cheaper, read our first time driver blog here.

 Have you got any fresher’s week safety tips?

 For those of us that have been to a fresher’s week we can understand how exciting it is!
 You have no-one to answer to, you can eat, drink and sleep where and when you want and there are so many new people to meet and party with.
 However it’s important that during all this excitement you don’t forget to be safety conscious, looking after yourself and your belongings.
 So we’ve gathered some ideas that will hopefully help.

 - Always keep your valuables safely locked away and out of sight of windows.
 If you are having a party in your house share or student halls make sure you lock your bedroom door if possible and don’t leave cash or valuable items in communal areas

 - If you have an Apple product make sure you frequently back your device up and register for find my IPhone.
 If your device is lost or stolen you will be able to track it down and lock the device so it makes it difficult for people to use or sell